SWIFTSIM/HBT-HERONS/docs/outputs/merger_trees.md

 <h4>Code example</h4>

 Here we show how to identify all subhaloes that disrupted and hence merged with the same subhalo of the [first example](#evolution-of-a-single-subhalo).
-We assume the simulation has 64 outputs throughout this example.

 === "After running `toolbox/catalogue_cleanup/SortCatalogues.py`"